 The PSD directs investigations on a day-to-day basis.
-The ACU team has successfully identified and brought proceedings against officers and staff during 2018/19 where they have fallen below the standards that are expected of them.
+The ACU team has successfully identified and brought proceedings against officers and staff during 2019/20 where they have fallen below the standards that are expected of them.
 Counter-fraud arrangements are also periodically independently reviewed by the Ethics, Transparency and Audit Panel (ETAP).

-The force uses the National Crime Agency (NCA) threat assessment process to consider any risks around the three nationally identified areas; information management; abuse of powers or police authority; and organised crime groups.
+The force uses the National Crime Agency (NCA) threat assessment process to consider any risks around the three nationally identified areas; information management; abuse of powers or police authority; and inappropriate associations.